-Danfoss engineers technologies that enable the world of tomorrow to do more with less.
-We meet the growing need for infrastructure, food supply, energy efficiency and climate-friendly solutions.
-Our products and services are used in areas such as refrigeration, air conditioning, heating, motor control and mobile machinery.
-We are also active in the field of renewable energy as well as district heating infrastructure for cities and urban communities.
-Our innovative engineering dates back to 1933 and today Danfoss is a world-leader, employing 24,000 employees and serving customers in more than 100 countries.
-We are still privately held by the founding family.
+Danfoss engineers advanced technologies that enable us to build a better, smarter and more efficient tomorrow.
+In the world’s growing cities, we ensure the supply of fresh food and optimal comfort in our homes and offices, while meeting the need for energy-efficient infrastructure, connected systems and integrated renewable energy.
+Our solutions are used in areas such as refrigeration, air conditioning, heating, motor control and mobile machinery.
+Our innovative engineering dates back to 1933 and today Danfoss holds market-leading positions, employing more than 27,000 and serving customers in more than 100 countries.
+We are privately held by the founding family.

 Sustainable Energy for All today announced a new global Cooling for All panel during the UN General Assembly and Climate Week NYC.
 Danfoss has been appointed a member of the new panel, which will work to increase access to affordable and sustainable cooling solutions throughout the world.